psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 However, according to conversations in [ZIO discord](https://discord.gg/2ccFBr4) it seems that 1.0.0 release is coming really soon and will bring some stability.

 Would I recommend ZIO?
 It depends.
-Of course, it depends on what you are building.
+It depends on what you are trying to build.
 If you are building your own multi-billion startup which won't go live next Tuesday I would go for it.
 If you are building some general-purpose library, which would not be a part of ZIO ecosystem?
 Emm, yes.
 Why I'm not so sure?
 There are still people who are afraid of 'z' in the library names.
 Also there are pros and cons to use Tagless Final style for this purpose.
 Such a comparison deserves a separate article.